Tony Tinderholt

-Tony Dale Tinderholt (born August 13, 1970) is a Republican member of the Texas House of Representatives from Arlington, Texas.
+Tony Dale Tinderholt (born August 13, 1970) is an American politician who is Republican member of the Texas House of Representatives from Arlington, Texas currently representing District 94.
 On January 13, 2015, Tinderholt succeeded Diane Patrick, a four-term representative whom he unseated in the Republican primary election on March 4, 2014.
+During Sine Die, the final day of the 89th legislative session on June 2, 2025, Tinderholt announced that he would not be running for reelection.

 Political career

+Elections

-Tinderholt won the 2014 Republican nomination over four term incumbent Diane Patrick, 7,489 votes (55.44 percent) to 6,018 (44.55 percent).
+Tinderholt won the 2014 Republican nomination over four-term incumbent Diane Patrick, 7,489 votes (55.44 percent) to 6,018 (44.55 percent).
 Tinderholt was endorsed in his primary challenge by the right-wing group Empower Texans, which targeted Patrick for comparatively moderate positions.
 Texas Observer described Tinderholt as possibly the most far-right political candidate in Texas in that year.

 In the November 2014 general election, Tinderholt, with 23,034 votes (56.64 percent), defeated Democrat Cole Ballweg and Libertarian Robert Harris, who received 16,461 (40.47 percent) and 1,172 (2.88 percent), respectively.